-All members of the editorial team fully adhere to the code of conduct and the best practice guidelines of the Committee on Publication Ethics (COPE).
-Editors are particularly encouraged to use COPE’s flowcharts whenever they suspect an ethical issue.
+All members of the editorial team fully adhere to the code of conduct and the best practice guidelines of the Committee on Publication Ethics.
+Editors are particularly encouraged to use COPE’s flowcharts when they suspect an ethical issue.

 Distribution of published contributions

-After 1 January 2019, authors retain copyright of their paper, and all content is in Open Access, published under a Creative Commons Attribution License (CC BY 4.0).
-For full information, please consult our Copyright and Open Access policy.
+Since 1 January 2019, authors retain the copyright of their paper, and all content is published as open access, under a Creative Commons Attribution License (CC BY 4.0).
+For full information, consult our Copyright and Open Access policy.

-The names, affiliations and email addresses entered in our journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
+The names, affiliations, and email addresses collected during the editorial process will be exclusively used for the purposes stated in our privacy statement and will not be made available for any other purpose or to any other party.

-Any manuscript submitted must be original; authors should aim at high quality, both for scientific content and format (language, illustrations…).
+Any manuscript submitted must be original.
+Authors should aim at high quality, both for scientific content and format (language, illustrations, etc.).

-Authors should follow the rules of the most recent edition of the International Code of Nomenclature for algae, fungi and plants (Shenzhen Code).
+For taxonomic papers, authors should follow the rules of the most recent edition of the International Code of Nomenclature for algae, fungi and plants.

-For taxonomic contributions, authors must ensure that nomenclatural types are deposited in a public herbarium.
-For other studies (e.g. vegetation studies), authors are strongly encouraged to deposit voucher specimens in public herbaria/collections.
+For taxonomic papers, authors must ensure that nomenclatural types are deposited in a public herbarium.
+For other studies, authors are strongly encouraged to deposit voucher specimens in public herbaria.
 Authors should undertake all necessary steps to obtain permits prior to collecting, and are expected to comply with all legal obligations regarding access and benefit sharing of the biological collections used in their study.